 - 5.1 The Coastal West Sussex Strategic Planning Board was established with the intent of identifying the extent of housing need and looking at options to meet it.
-To facilitate cross-boundary cooperation in addressing the issue, a joint Housing Duty to Cooperate Study has been produced by the local authorities that comprise the Coastal West Sussex Strategic Planning Board, as well as Lewes District Council. - 5.2 The Study pulls together evidence from a range of individual studies produced by each authority to provide a consistent and objective assessment of housing requirements in each authority and across the Coastal Sussex Housing Market Area (see paragraph 3.4 above) addressing the need and demand for market and affordable housing. - 5.3 The Study demonstrates that it is highly unlikely that the level of required housing development can be achieved across the sub-region in light of the significant environmental, landscape and infrastructure constraints to development which exist.
+To facilitate cross-boundary cooperation in addressing the issue, a joint Housing Duty to Cooperate Study has been produced by the local authorities that comprise the Coastal West Sussex Strategic Planning Board15, as well as Lewes District Council. - 5.2 The Study pulls together evidence from a range of individual studies produced by each authority to provide a consistent and objective assessment of housing requirements in each authority and across the Coastal Sussex Housing Market Area (see paragraph 3.4 above) addressing the need and demand for market and affordable housing. - 5.3 The Study demonstrates that it is highly unlikely that the level of required housing development can be achieved across the sub-region in light of the significant environmental, landscape and infrastructure constraints to development which exist.
 Strategic infrastructure constraints in the sub-region are still those which were identified and tested through the development of the South East Plan particularly capacity issues along the A27, around the Chichester Bypass, Arundel and Worthing, as well as the A259.
 Equally there are a number of more local routes which are at or near capacity. - 5.4 There is agreement between the authorities that the analysis shows that, collectively, the Coastal West Sussex authorities are unable to meet their assessed housing requirements.
-The analysis suggests that it would be feasible to accommodate a maximum of 75% of assessed development needs in the sub-region based on current evidence.
-A significant shortfall equivalent to at least around 485 dwellings per year arises. - 5.5 The most significant likely shortfall against assessed needs is expected to arise in the centre of the sub-region in the City of Brighton and Hove, Lewes District, Adur and Worthing.
+The analysis suggests that it would be feasible to accommodate a maximum of 75% of assessed development needs in the sub-region based on current evidence16.
+A significant shortfall equivalent to at least around 485 dwellings per year arises17. - 5.5 The most significant likely shortfall against assessed needs is expected to arise in the centre of the sub-region in the City of Brighton and Hove, Lewes District, Adur and Worthing.
 This is a function of geography with limited development potential in areas between the National Park and the sea, and in some cases very tightly drawn administrative boundaries around the existing urban areas. - 5.6 This is a similar situation to that which existed during the preparation of the South East Plan.
-Levels of housing provision proposed for the sub-region in the South East Plan were at least 27-30% below demographic projections. - 5.7 The Study recommends that the Strategic Planning Board consults on the findings of the report with the relevant statutory bodies to which the Duty applies.
-Once this has as Arun District Council; Chichester District Council; Worthing Borough Council; Adur District Council; Brighton & Hove City Council and the South Downs National Park Authority.
+Levels of housing provision proposed for the sub-region in the South East Plan were at least 27-30% below demographic projections18. - 5.7 The Study recommends that the Strategic Planning Board consults on the findings of the report with the relevant statutory bodies to which the Duty applies.
+Once this has been undertaken the Board will seek further engagement with other adjoining authorities in accordance with the Duty to Cooperate.

+15 Arun District Council; Chichester District Councl; Worthing Borough Council; Adur District Council; Brighton & Hove City Council and the South Downs National Park Authority.

-&lt;sup>16 Housing Duty to Cooperate Study, GL Hearn (2013), para.
-6.13 authorities in accordance with the Duty to Cooperate.
+16 Housing Duty to Cooperate Study, GL Hearn (2013), para.
+6.13

-&lt;sup>17 If the median requirement figures are used this rises to 740 per year.
+17 If the median requirement figures are used this rises to 740 per year.

-&lt;sup>18 Housing Duty to Cooperate Study, GL Hearn (2013), paras.
+18 Housing Duty to Cooperate Study, GL Hearn (2013), paras.
 3.36 to 3.38